saurabh21077/TV-Series-Recommendation-System/README.md

 **YUKTI GOSWAMI**
 - Implemented the functionalities for fetching and storing User details.
-- Cleaned the datasets and merged different linguistic datasets together.
+- Cleaned the datasets and merged different linguistic datasets together but could not use it as it contained many faults.
 - Implemented the functionality of fetching users genre choice from the website and storing it into the database.
 - Integration of flask with python for loginPage, afterFirstLogin.
 - Implemented the User Interface (UI) for: